keitheous/Toy-Robot/ReadMe.md

 Considering the code below,

-check for current position (N,E,S,or WEST) if command = RIGHT and current position == N, rotate right and current position = E if command = LEFT and current position == N, rotate left and current position = W
+- check for current position (N,E,S,or WEST)
+-  if command = RIGHT and current position == N,
+-  rotate right and current position = E
+-  if command = LEFT and current position == N,
+-  rotate left and current position = W
-  ...
+-  ...
-  ..
+-  ..
-  .
+-  .

 There are 2 possible actions for 4 different directions (8 conditional statements).
 What happens in the future when we're required to have 8 directions instead of 4.
 What will we do next?
 Create all 16 conditional statements?
 The code will no longer be practical or D.R.Y.

--  **Personal Approach**
+**Personal Approach**

 Directions = ["NORTH","EAST","SOUTH","WEST"]

 Turning right or left 4 times takes you into the unknown territory an array.
 For instance, Directions[-2] => "SOUTH" and Directions[-4] => "NORTH".
 However, Directions[-5] and Directions[4] on wards give you => nil.
-These unrecognized indices (extended key) can still represent any of the current 4 elements in the array(actual key).
+These unrecognized extended indices can still represent any of the current 4 elements in the array(actual index).

 |Array Elements| "NORTH" | "EAST" | "SOUTH"| "WEST" |
 |---|---|---|---|---|